Israel and Hezbollah renew fire after the deadliest day in Lebanon since 2006

-BEIRUT — (AP) — Israel and Hezbollah traded strikes again Tuesday as the death toll from a massive Israeli bombardment climbed to nearly 560 people and thousands fled from southern Lebanon with the two sides on the brink of all-out war.
+BEIRUT — (AP) — Israel and Hezbollah traded fire again Tuesday — including a new Israeli airstrike on Beirut — as the death toll from a massive Israeli bombardment climbed to nearly 560 people and thousands fled from southern Lebanon with the two sides on the brink of all-out war.

 Displaced families slept in shelters hastily set up in schools in Beirut and the coastal city of Sidon.
 With hotels quickly booked to capacity or rooms priced beyond the means of many families, those who did not find shelter slept in their cars, in parks or along the seaside.

-Issa Baydoun fled the village of Shihine in southern Lebanon when it came under bombing and came to Beirut in a convoy of cars with his extended family.
+Issa Baydoun fled the village of Shihine in southern Lebanon when it was bombed and came to Beirut in a convoy of cars with his extended family.
 They slept in the vehicles on the side of the road after discovering that the shelters were full.

 “We evacuated our homes because Israel is targeting civilians and attacking them,” he said.
 “That’s why we left our homes, to protect our children.”

-Well-wishers offered up empty apartments or rooms in their houses in social media posts, while volunteers set up a kitchen at an empty gas station in Beirut to cook meals for the displaced.
+Well-wishers offered up empty apartments or rooms in their houses in social media posts.
+Volunteers set up a kitchen to cook meals for the displaced at an empty Beirut gas station that first became a hub for volunteers after the city's devastating 2020 port explosion.

 In the eastern city of Baalbek, the state-run National News Agency reported that lines formed at bakeries and gas stations as residents rushed to stock up on essential supplies in anticipation of another round of strikes on Tuesday.